 4. Pick drawers over doors.

 Drawers eliminate the need to get on your knees and peer into the back of your cabinet to see what you have available.
 No more emptying your cabinet for one pot or roasting pan.
 Drawers make it easy to see all your kitchen items at once!
 What about traditional cabinets with slide outs?
-If you absolutely can’t do full drawers for your lower this is a better option, but know you will lose cabinet space and also add a step to remove an item from your cabinet.
+If you feel like you can’t commit to drawers on your lower cabinets, slide outs are a good compromise.
+Keep in mind with the cabinet/slide-out option you lose storage space in each cabinet.
+Additionally, you have an extra step anytime you need to remove an item from your cabinet, you must open the door and then pull the slide out versus simply opening a drawer.
 Drawers just make sense.

 5. Keep the sink close to the stove.